gabzn/gabzn/README.md

 # Hi there, I'm Gabriel 👋

-## I'm a Senior student majoring in Computer Science.
+## I'm a graduate student majoring in Computer Science.

 - 🔭 I am currently looking into deep learning and hope to build a personal project based on it.
 - 🌱 I have experiences in both data science and full-stack development.